Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 On the next dialgo box window you can see a few options, quering you for data, and also options that you have to check;

    A To enable this filter you must get an "Ingest License" key, as well as a "User API Key"
-   B Once you get that information, you will be able to select these two options; "Enable Pathpoing Logging", and "Enable Flame Filter Background Script".
+   B Once you get that information, you will be able to select these two options; "Pathpoing Logging", and "Flame Filter Background Script".